 “Nearly,” Bowman grunted.
 He was the outfit’s boss, a sturdy and barely civilized sort with freckles and a bushy beard.
 Half a cigar hung, unlit, from the corner of his mouth.

 Boots looked up to Bowman.
-He was rough but shrewd, and a gruff kindness lurked beneath the man’s mean exterior.
+He was rough but intelligent, and a fierce kindness lurked beneath the man’s mean exterior.
 Boots had caught up with Bowman’s diggers in the capital.
-Desperate to escape the tedium of Logistics Division, she’d begged to join his crew.
-Bowman initially refused but after much haranguing, he’d relented and let her join up, on a trial basis.
+Desperate to escape the monotony of Logistics Division, she’d begged to join his crew.
+Bowman initially refused, but after much haranguing, he’d relented and let her join up on a trial basis.

 Bowman shut the engine down and descended from the wagon.
 All of the other diggers grabbed their gear and followed suit.
 Boots hurried back to her seat and snatched her pack from the overhead compartment.
-By the time she got outside, Bowman had already begun briefing the group.
+Bowman had already begun briefing the group by the time she got outside.

 There was a pause.

-“What’re y’all waitin’ fer?
+“What’re y’all waitin’ for?
 An invitation?”
 Bowman demanded.